Psychologist: Australia

 In Australia, the psychology profession, and the use of the title "psychologist", is regulated by an Act of Parliament, the Health Practitioner Regulation (Administrative Arrangements) National Law Act 2008, following an agreement between state and territorial governments.
 Under this national law, registration of psychologists is administered by the Psychology Board of Australia (PsyBA).
 Before July 2010, the professional registration of psychologists was governed by various state and territorial Psychology Registration Boards.
 The Australian Psychology Accreditation Council (APAC) oversees education standards for the profession.

 The minimum requirements for general registration in psychology, including the right to use the title "psychologist", are an APAC approved four-year degree in psychology followed by either a two-year master's program or two years of practice supervised by a registered psychologist.
 However, the Australian Health Practitioner Regulation Agency (AHPRA) is currently in the process of phasing out the 4 + 2 internship pathway.
 Once the 4 + 2 pathway is phased out, a master's degree or PhD will be required to become a psychologist in Australia.
 This is because of concerns about public safety, and to reduce the burden of training on employers.
 There is also a '5 + 1' registration pathway, including a four-year APAC approved degree followed by one year of postgraduate study and one year of supervised practice.
 Endorsement within a specific area of practice requires additional qualifications.
 These notations are not "specialist" titles (Western Australian psychologists could use "specialist" in their titles during a three-year transitional period from 17 October 2010 to 17 October 2013).

-Membership with Australian Psychological Society (APS) differs from registration as a psychologist.
+Membership with the Australian Psychological Society (APS) differs from registration as a psychologist.
 The standard route to full membership (MAPS) of the APS usually requires four years of APAC-accredited undergraduate study, plus a master's or doctorate in psychology from an accredited institution.
 An alternate route is available for academics and practitioners who have gained appropriate experience and made a substantial contribution to the field of psychology.

 Restrictions apply to all individuals using the title "psychologist" in all states and territories of Australia.
 However, the terms "psychotherapist", "social worker", and "counselor" are currently self-regulated, with several organizations campaigning for government regulation.